 I assume that you may be confused with this interaction chain.
 Firstly, a bank opens its capabilities to a business.
 Then, the business provides services to a client.
 Why do we need all this if a client can directly access financial institutions and get rid of mediators?

 The answer is pretty simple.
-Under the BaaS concept, businesses provide faster and more convenient opportunities and services to the end user.
+Under the BaaS concept, businesses provide faster and more convenient opportunities and banking services to the end user.
 They create hybrid and highly flexible banking propositions, including those of mobile banking.
 They reshape the traditional view of banking and the value it brings.

 How It All Started